Minor Arcana · Wands

 - unrecognised effort

-- fall from favour
+- fall from favor

 - self-doubt